 Chicago Shakespeare’s home on Navy Pier is expanding in exciting ways.
 Just outside our doors, a crescent-shape structure is taking shape—connecting our existing two theaters to a third, year-round, performance venue, The Yard.
+Read more about this game-changing space in the Chicago Tribune feature.

 Introducing a new trend in theater architecture to Chicago, The Yard redefines the traditional, fixed relationship between artist and audience, offering instead flexible configurations that have the potential to surprise you on every visit.
 The design features a series of mobile “towers” that allow for the space to be configured in a variety of shapes and sizes, with audience capacities ranging from 150 to 850.
 With this adaptable theatrical platform, artists will be able to shape their work without physical constraints.